|The Team Coach reserves a location in your high school team

 - And, each team selects 3 tasks to complete.
-(Only the first 3 tasks that your team completes are judged.)
+(Only the first 3 tasks that each team completes are judged.)

 - The scoring rubric shows that positive qualities, as determined by each judge, can increase a score by 1 to 2 points.

 - Negative qualities, as determined by each judge, can decrease a score by 1 to 2 points.

 - Each judge determines a score for each task from 10 to 20 points.
 Judges' scores are averaged.

-account using the directions your Team Coach received with login
+account using the directions and information your Team Coach

 received.
 The Technology Challenge consists